Jason Ferguson (American football)

-Early years
+Early life

 Ferguson attended Nettleton High School in Nettleton, Mississippi.
 He earned varsity letters in football, as a center on the basketball team, and in track and field.
 In football, he was a two-time All-South and a three-time All-District honoree.

 College career

 Ferguson enrolled at Itawamba Community College.
 He was a two-time All-Area and an All-State honoree.
 As a sophomore in 1994, he also earned Junior College All-American status, after recording 88 tackles and 2.5 sacks.

 Ferguson originally intended to go Ole Miss from Itawamba, but switched to Georgia in the final 72 hours before 1995 National Signing Day.

 Playing for the Georgia Bulldogs in 1995 and 1996, he lined up next to Jermaine Smith in Georgia's defensive front.
-In a memorable game against Auburn, Ferguson sacked quarterback Dameyune Craig on fourth-and-3 in the fourth overtime, sealing Georgia's 56-49 win.
+In a memorable game against Auburn, Ferguson sacked quarterback Dameyune Craig on fourth-and-3 in the fourth overtime, sealing Georgia's 56–49 win.

 Professional career

 New York Jets

-Falling to the seventh round of the 1997 NFL Draft, Ferguson was selected 229th overall by Bill Parcells' New York Jets.
+Falling to the seventh round of the 1997 NFL draft, Ferguson was selected 229th overall by Bill Parcells' New York Jets.
 The Jets were the only club to invite him for a visit before the draft, because most teams apparently dissuaded from considering him after he was tested positive for marijuana at the pre-draft combine, reportedly being the only player to do so.
 Seventeen defensive tackles were taken ahead of him, including Darrell Russell and Renaldo Wynn in the first round.
 Parcells originally expressed reluctance to pick Ferguson at all, but trusted Georgia's head coach, Jim Donnan.
 Ferguson was signed to a two-year deal by the Jets only few days after the draft.

 In his first season with the Jets, Ferguson shared time with veteran Ernie Logan at nose tackle, before replacing him as starter at the beginning of the 1998 NFL season.
 In 1999, Ferguson was suspended for four games after testing positive for steroids.
 After earning a $12 million contract during the 2000–2001 offseason, Ferguson tore his right rotator cuff during the first practice and missed all of the 2001 NFL season.
 He returned to the field to following season and played all games in 2002, 2003 and 2004.